z-zang/group-exercise-react-props-state/user_requirements/user_requirements.md

 - In `chuck_card.tsx` the `<h2>` must display Chucks greeting (which is included in useState in `App.tsx`).
 To display Chucks greeting pass it down to `<ChuckCard />` through props.

+💡 Don't forget to add what type `greeting` is to your ChuckCardProps interface

+💡 Note: the ChuckCard parameters have helpfully included two curly braces for destructuring {} your greeting.
+Have a play around and see what happens if you don't add these curly braces.
+How would you access the property without destructuring?

+This article, point number [3.
+React props can be accessed as an object or destructured](https://rqhxdq-com.ngontinh24.com/article/react-props-cheatsheet-10-patterns-you-should-know#toc-3) shows you how!

 - In `chuck_card.tsx` the `<img/>` element must display a picture of Chuck.
 Replace the string "Chuck image here!" with the ChuckImage object (no quote marks required).

 ## Requirement 2 - Chuck Info ℹ️